CSCfi/metadata-submitter-frontend/CONTRIBUTING.md

 #### Git Branches

-We use `main` branch as the main developopment branch.
+We use `main` branch as the main development branch.
-All Pull Requests related to features should be done against `develop` branch, releases Pull Requests should be done against `master` branch.

 Give your branch a short descriptive name (like the names between the `<>` below) and prefix the name with something representative for that branch: